DE

 Fig. 10: Insert tables in Google Data Studio

-In addition to creating charts, the Add Chart option also allows for table creation.
-They automatically summarize the data from the selected data source.
-Each table row contains a summary for each combination of the defined dimensions and metrics.
+Besides creating charts, the Add Chart option also allows the creation of tables.
+They summarize the data of the selected data source automatically.
+Each table row contains a summary for each combination of specified dimensions and metrics.

 Data Studio tables can include up to ten dimensions and ten metrics.
-However, it is recommended not to push this limit, as it can be difficult to display such a large amount of data effectively.
+However, it is advisable not to exhaust this limit, as displaying such a large amount of data effectively can be challenging.

-Tables are thus a useful tool for presenting and comparing data clearly.
-As shown in Figure 11 of the Data Studio table, the performance of individual Google Ads campaigns can be compared, considering conversions and cost per conversion.
+Thus, tables are a useful tool to clearly present and compare data.
+For example, using the Data Studio table in Figure 11, the performance of individual Google Ads campaigns can be compared, considering conversions and costs per conversion.

-In order to create a meaningful and clear report, one page is rarely sufficient.
-In Data Studio, you can insert unlimited additional pages, which can then be filled as previously described.
-It is recommended to populate the pages based on specific criteria.
-For example:
+To create a meaningful and clear report, one page is rarely sufficient.
+In Data Studio, you can insert unlimited additional pages, which can then be filled as described earlier.
+It is recommended to fill the pages according to specific criteria, e.g.,

-The corresponding content should align with the goals and defined key figures.
-To create new pages, click the arrow in the navigation bar next to the page number and add a new page.
+The corresponding content should align with the goals and defined metrics.
+To create new pages, click the arrow in the navigation bar next to the number of pages and add a new page.

 Fig. 12: Create pages in the report